Villa with 1 bedroom and 1 bathroom in Oliena, Sardinia

 - Some garden furniture outside

-- Parking on the site (space for 4 cars)
+- Free parking on site (space for 4 cars)

 - A barbecue

 When do I receive directions to the villa and key collection information?

 Directions and details on how to collect the keys will be emailed to you after you have paid for the booking in full.
 You will receive full details about your booking including directions to the property and a booking voucher that you need to hand over to the property manager when you receive the keys.
 In some instances you may need to collect the keys from the property manager’s office or some other location which is not the actual property you have booked to stay in.
 Please note that the agent provides us with the GPS co-ordinates in the travel directions and we communicate these to you; you should contact the property manager if these are unclear.

 The exact dimensions will vary from property to property but the agent has specified that bed sizes are as follows:

 - A single bed is typically 70cm to 85 cm wide and 180cm to 190cm deep.

 - A double bed is typically 140cm to 180cm wide and 180cm to 190cm deep.

 - A “grand lit” is a European double bed, suitable for couples, and can be smaller than the usual UK or American doubles.
 It is typically 130cm wide but in some instances may be wider; it is approximately 180cm to 190cm deep.